jacksund/simmate/src/simmate/database/third_parties/README.md

 - [Materials Project](https://materialsproject.org/)
 - [OQDM (Open Quantum Materials Database)](http://oqmd.org/)

-If your team hosts a database and would like to make it available via Simmate, please see the `simmate.database.third_parties.for_providers` module.
-Even if your database is a single table, don't hesistate to make a contribution!
+If your team would like to make data available via Simmate, please see the `simmate.database.third_parties.for_providers` module.
+Even if its is a single table, don't hesistate to make a contribution!
+We outline the benefits of contributing and how to package your data within the `for_providers` module.

-_**WARNING:**_ This data is NOT from the Simmate team.
-These providers are independent groups, and you should cite them appropriately.
-All data from these providers remain under their source's terms and conditions.

 Usage
 ======